Skip to main content

 Group of Facilitators for Cyprus

-Our Group of Facilitators for Cyprus has its roots in a Committee created in 1991 to monitor the situation on the divided island.
-The Committee supported the UN Secretary-General’s good offices mission and held twice-yearly hearings involving the political representatives of the two Cypriot communities (Greek Cypriot and Turkish Cypriot) and the three Guarantor Powers—Greece, Turkey and the United Kingdom.
+The Group of Facilitators for Cyprus originated from a Committee created in 1991 to monitor the situation on the divided island.
+The Committee supported the United Nations Secretary-General’s good offices mission and held twice-yearly hearings involving the political party representatives of the two Cypriot communities (Greek Cypriot and Turkish Cypriot) and the three Guarantor Powers – Greece, Turkey and the United Kingdom.

-In 1998, the Committee's mandate came to an end and our Governing Council backed a recommendation to replace it with a three-member Group of Facilitators to continue contacts between the parties concerned.
+In 1998, the Committee’s mandate came to an end and the IPU Governing Council replaced it with a three-member Group of Facilitators to continue contacts between the parties concerned.

-The group's work is part of our overall commitment to peace and security.
-It reports to our Governing Council.
+The Group’s work forms part of the IPU’s broader commitment to peace and security.
+It reports directly to the IPU Governing Council.

-The Republic of Cyprus became an independent state on 16 August 1960, and a member of the United Nations one month later.
+The Republic of Cyprus became an independent state on 16 August 1960, and a member of the UN one month later.
+Its Constitution established the system of government and guaranteed civil liberties for all its citizens.

 Composition